zachgibbens/zachgibbens/README.md

 ### Hi there 👋

+My current focus in my freetime is on **[psychic-octo-engine](https://github.com/zachgibbens/psychic-octo-engine)**, Half split-tunnel VPN, Half Smart DNS.
+Feel Free to checkout all my other projects & see what inspired them too.

 <!--
 **zachgibbens/zachgibbens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.